prometheus-protocol/motoko-mcp-example/README.md

     ```bash
     npx @modelcontextprotocol/inspector
     ```
 4.  **Open the URL**: The MCP Inspector will open a browser tab.
 Enter your URL to your MCP server in the box and click 'connect'.
-You can now list and fetch resources and tools, and invoke the `weather` tool (spoiler alert, its always sunny!).
+You can now list and fetch resources and tools, and invoke the `get_weather` tool (spoiler alert, its always sunny!).

 🎉 **Congratulations!** You have a working MCP server running on the Internet Computer.